thomasneirynck/kibana/README.md

 Make sure you have the dependencies installed by running `npm install`.

+You will also need to have the [elasticsearch](https://github.com/elastic/elasticsearch) repo checked out next to the `x-plugins` repo for the build to work, as it pulls the version from a file in that repo.
+Optinally, if you rather just use the version in `package.json`, pass the `--fallback` flag.

 Once complete, use `npm run build`.
 Output will be placed in the `build` path (it will be created).

 To drop the `SNAPSHOT` off the version, use the release flag, `-r` or `--release`